Adley Rutschman

-Adley Stan Rutschman (born February 6, 1998) is an American professional baseball catcher for the Baltimore Orioles of Major League Baseball (MLB).
-He played college baseball for the Oregon State Beavers.
-He was named the Pac-12 Conference Player of the Year in 2019.
-The Orioles selected Rutschman with the first overall selection in the 2019 MLB draft, and he signed for $8.1 million, at the time the highest MLB draft signing bonus ever.
-Rutschman made his MLB debut in 2022 and is a two-time All-Star.
+Adley Stan Rutschman (born February 6, 1998) is an American professional baseball catcher for the Boston Red Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Baltimore Orioles.
+Rutschman played college baseball for the Oregon State Beavers, where he won the Golden Spikes Award and Dick Howser Trophy.
+He was selected by the Orioles with the first overall pick in the 2019 MLB draft, and made his MLB debut in 2022.
+Rutschman is a three-time All-Star and won a Silver Slugger Award while playing for Baltimore.

 Early life and college

 Rutschman attended Sherwood High School in Sherwood, Oregon, and was drafted by the Seattle Mariners in the 40th round of the 2016 Major League Baseball draft.
 He did not sign with the Mariners and attended Oregon State University, where he played college baseball for the Beavers.

 Rutschman played college football for the Beavers as a placekicker his freshman year.
 In baseball, his freshman year, he played in 61 games, hitting .234/.322/.306 with two home runs and 33 runs batted in (RBI).
 After the 2017 season, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 As a sophomore in 2018, he batted .408/.505/.628 with nine home runs and 83 RBIs and helped lead Oregon State to win the 2018 College World Series, their 3rd NCAA Division I Baseball National Championship.
 Rutschman had 17 hits, a College World Series record, and 13 RBIs in the series, for which he was named College World Series Most Outstanding Player.

 In 2019, his junior season, he batted .411/.575/.751 with 17 home runs and 58 RBIs.
-That year, Rutschman was named the 2019 Collegiate Baseball Player of the Year by Collegiate Baseball Newspaper.
+That year, Rutschman was named the 2019 Collegiate Baseball Player of the Year by Collegiate Baseball Newspaper and was the Pac-12 Conference Player of the Year..
 In late June, Rutschman was named the 2019 recipient of the Buster Posey Award, which is given to the nation's top collegiate catcher.
 Rutschman also won ABCA/Rawlings Gold Glove Award at catcher position in NCAA Div.
 I in same year.